Prometheus (rocket engine): History

 The European Space Agency (ESA) began funding Prometheus engine development in June 2017 with provided through the Future Launchers Preparatory Programme, 63% of which came from France.

 By June 2017, Patrick Bonguet, lead of the Ariane 6 launch vehicle program at Arianespace, indicated that it was possible the Prometheus engine could find a use on a future version of the expendable Ariane 6 launcher.
-In this scenario, a "streamlined version of Vulcain rocket engine called Vulcain 2.1 would have the same performance as Vulcain 2".
+In this scenario, a "streamlined version of the Vulcain rocket engine called Vulcain 2.1 would have the same performance as Vulcain 2".
 The expendable Ariane 6 was then expected to make an initial launch in 2020.

 By June 2020, the ESA was on board with this plan and had agreed to completely fund the development of the Prometheus precursor engine to bring the "engine design to a technical maturity suitable for industry".
 The objective of the overall program as stated in June 2020 was to utilize Prometheus technology to eventually "lower the cost of production by a factor of ten of the current main stage Ariane 5 Vulcain 2 engine".
 In 2021, ESA invested an additional €135 million in the project, including €30 million from DLR.

 The engine was started up in Nov 2022.
 It had a successful 12 second test firing in June 2023, at the THEMIS test stand in Vernon, France.
 An additional successful hot fire test was reported at the end of 2024.
 The second test campaign for Prometheus in Vernon finished in June 2025 after a second model of the engine performed a series of repeated hot-firing tests under various thrust profiles.
 On 20 June 2025, the engine successfully demonstrated 4 consecutive ignitions, a first in Europe for this type of engine.
 A third model of Prometheus will be tested at DLR's Lampoldshausen test site.